 The DSE assessor training handbook covers: DSE ergonomic workstation assessment checklists and forms, DSE & HSE safety regulations, DSE user training and information, Sit-Stand Work, DSE ergonomic products (mice, keyboards, seating), DSE use and back pain, DSE user and neck pain, Computer keyboard and mouse use and upper limb pain, WRULDs, and much more

-All courses are held at Novotels as we have found them to offer a professional service, good training rooms, good food and in most cases are conveniently located to public transport or possess ample car parking.
+All courses are held at Novotels as we have found them to offer a professional service, good training rooms, good food and in most cases conveniently located to public transport or possess ample car parking.

 COURSE DATES 2018

 London – Novotel Waterloo – 19th June